alphagov/govuk-developer-docs/source/manual/alerts/mongod-replication-lag.html.md

 ### Investigating the problem

-There is a fabric task to show various MongoDB replication status information.:
+There is a Fabric task to show various MongoDB replication status information.:

     fab <environment> -H mongo-?.backend mongo.status